AlexMercedCoder/tutorialblog/content/blog/2026/2026-02-sl-05-why-your-ai-initiatives-fail-without-a-semantic-layer.md

 ---
 title: "Why Your AI Initiatives Fail Without a Semantic Layer"
 date: "2026-02-19"
 description: "Your team builds an AI agent.
 It connects to your data warehouse.
-A product manager types "What was revenue last quarter?" and gets a number.
-The number is w..."
+A product manager types What was revenue last quarter? and gets a number.
+The number is wrong."
 author: "Alex Merced"
 category: "Semantic Layer"
 bannerImage: "./images/semantic_layer_seo/05/ai-hallucination.png"